A research team from Carnegie Mellon University reports the results of an advanced platform based on nanomaterials.

 The nanomaterial-based biosensor is able to detect specific antibodies to SARS-CoV-2, the virus responsible for the Covid-19 pandemic, in seconds.

 In addition to testing, the biosensor will help to accurately quantify patients' immunological response to new vaccines.

-The results were published in the journal Advanced materials in a paper with an eloquent title: “Detection of Covid-19 antibodies in seconds by means of three-dimensional electrodes coated with reduced graphene oxide, nano-molded with an aerosol jet”.
+The results were published in the journal Advanced materials in a paper with the eloquent title: "Detection of Covid-19 antibodies in seconds by means of three-dimensional electrodes coated with reduced graphene oxide, nano-molded by aerosol jet".

 How does the biosensor work?

 The test platform identifies the presence of two of the virus's antibodies, the S1 spike protein and the receptor binding domain (RBD), in a very small (approximately 5 microliters) drop of blood.

 Antibody concentrations can be extremely low and in any case detected below one picomolar (0,15 nanograms per milliliter).